Importance sampling type estimators based on approximate marginal MCMC: Introduction

 We introduce a generic Bayesian latent variable model in Section \ref{sec:latent}, detail our approach algorithmically, and compare it with DA.
 We also discuss practical implications, modifications and possible extensions.
 After introducing notation in Section \ref{sec:notation}, we formulate general IS type correction of MCMC and related consistency results in Section \ref{sec:simple}.
 We detail the general case (Theorem \ref{thm:proper-consistency}), based on a concept (Definition \ref{def:proper}), which we call a `proper weighting' scheme (following the terminology of Liu \cite{liu-mc}), which is natural and convenient in many contexts.
 In Section \ref{sec:asvar-clt}, we state central limit theorems and expressions for asymptotic variances.
 Section \ref{sec:block} focuses on estimators which calculate IS correction once for each accepted state, stemming from a so-called `jump chain' representation.
 Section \ref{sec:pseudo} details consistency of our estimators in case the approximate chain is pseudo-marginal.

-We detail proper weighting schemes in the state space models (SSMs) using sequential Monte Carlo (SMC) in Section \ref{sec:ssm}.
-We then focus on SSMs with linear-Gaussian state dynamics in Section \ref{sec:lin-gauss-ssms}, and show how a Laplace approximation can be used both for approximate inference, and for construction of efficient proper weighting schemes.
+We then focus on state-space models with linear-Gaussian state dynamics in Section \ref{sec:lin-gauss-ssms}, and show how a Laplace approximation can be used both for approximate inference, and for construction of efficient proper weighting schemes.
 Section \ref{sec:diffusion-ssms} describes an instance of our approach in the context of discretely observed diffusions, with an approximate pseudo-marginal chain.
 We compare empirically several algorithmic variations in Section \ref{sec:exp} with Poisson observations, with a stochastic volatility model and with a discretely observed geometric Brownian motion.
 Section \ref{sec:discussion} concludes, with discussion.